akshayware94/scSplit/README.md

 ## Getting Started

 #### Prerequisite
   The following Linux utilities are required to run this bash script.
-Please make sure the following are installed and available on your system prior to run.<br />
+Please make sure the following are installed and available on your system prior to run the "requirements.yml".<br />
   ```
-  1. SAMTools
+  1. Conda
-  2. BEDTools

   ```